sdgilley/search-images/README.md

     * `COMPUTER_VISION_ENDPOINT` - the endpoint you created from the OCR Quickstart
     * `COMPUTER_VISION_SUBSCRIPTION_KEY` - the key you created from the OCR Quickstart
  * Allow access to **sdgilley/search-images** for each secret.
- * Once your secrets are saved, use the button below to open a codespace.
-Use the same button later to re-open the same VM again.
+ * Once your secrets are saved, use the Codespace button to create a codespace.
+Later, the same button will reconnect to the same codespace.
     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/sdgilley/search-images?quickstart=1)

 ### Run locally